Any questions about the PhD in Land Economy should be directed to the Department's Postgraduate Admissions Office via the following email address:

 The Department is part of the University's ESRC Doctoral Training Centre for Social Sciences.

 Candidates are not registered for the PhD programme in the first instance.
-They are required instead to come into residence and commence their research, and to be assessed towards the end of their first year of full-time study.
+They are required instead to come into residence and commence their research, and to be assessed towards the end of their first year of full-time study, or equivalent for part-time study.
 This assessment is based on a written report submitted by the candidate and a discussion with two assessors.
 The assessment will take stock of the progress made by the candidate to date, the scope and method of the research and the expected contribution to knowledge.
-For those then registered for the PhD programme, credit is usually given for all the terms of full-time study successfully completed.
+For those then registered for the PhD programme, credit is usually given for all the terms of study successfully completed.

 Early in the seventh term there will be a further formal assessment of progress.
 This assessment follows a similar format to the first year assessment.